-My team and I would register for free trials with SEMrush, Moz, and other SEO tools such as Raven, Woorank, and of course, rely heavily on the free Keyword Planner tool from Google Ads (erstwhile AdWords) for content creation and marketing.
+My team and I would register for free trials with Semrush, Moz, and other SEO tools such as SE Ranking, SpyFu, and of course, rely heavily on the free Keyword Planner tool from Google Ads (erstwhile AdWords) for keyword research and content planning.

 Up until that time, I didn’t know what I was missing.

 With tools such as Semrush and Moz, you get to take your SEO game up a notch and come out with truly astounding results for your blog, business, and clients.

 If you’re reading this, then you’re probably deciding whether to invest in one of these SEO tools.
 You may have tried the free version of one of these or both these SEO tools and are now considering whether it’s worth upgrading to the full version.

 Even if you’ve never tried any of these SEO tools, please read this post to learn more about their features and how you can leverage the power of these tools to improve your site’s search rankings.

 In this post, I’ll compare two of the most popular SEO tools on the market and see how they compete against each other on features, ease-of-use, and pricing.

 |Keywords to Track||500||300|